archaicmuse/TRANH201-5/README.md

 ### How to install
 - Windows
   * You can download PyGObject from here http://sourceforge.net/projects/pygobjectwin32/
-  * To install PySerial, Matplotlib and Numpy open CMD as an administrateur and write those lines
+  * To install PySerial, Matplotlib and Numpy, open CMD as an administrator and write those lines

     * Numpy : `pip3 install numpy`